Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Conclusion

 This paper establishes oracle inequalities for the prediction risk of the empirical risk minimizer for large-dimensional linear regression.
-Our analysis generalizes existing results by allowing the data to be dependent and heavy-tailed.
-Our main results show that the empirical risk minimizer achieves the optimal performance (up to a logarithmic factor).
+We generalize existing results by allowing the data to be dependent and heavy-tailed.
+Our main results show that the empirical risk minimizer achieves optimal performance (up to a logarithmic factor).
+The results have been established using the small-ball method, which is a powerful technique to obtain oracle inequalities.
+Future research includes extending these results to regularized empirical risk minimization, analogously to \citet{LecueMendelson:2017,LecueMendelson:2018}.